-The academic major which each student selects is designed to provide training in depth within a single discipline.
-The provision in most majors for a substantial number of free electives allows students to follow personal interests.
-Beyond both of these important aspects of every student's academic career lies education for breadth-the opportunity to explore other societies, their cultural variety, and the products of human thought and mechanical ingenuity; the chance to learn new analytical approaches and to evaluate other perspectives and problem-solving techniques; the promise of an introduction to new areas of knowledge and new career options.
+The academic major which each student selects provides training in depth within a single discipline.
+The provision in most majors for a number of free electives allows students to follow personal interests.
+Beyond these important aspects of every student's academic career lies education for breadth-the opportunity to explore other societies, their cultural variety, and the products of human thought and mechanical ingenuity; the chance to learn new analytical approaches and to evaluate other perspectives and problem-solving techniques; the promise of an introduction to new areas of knowledge and new career options.
 The general education requirement is the introductory phase of the breadth process.